Application Process and Forms

 2. Discuss the plan of study and proposal with the three faculty members that will serve on the committee.
 Obtain each faculty member’s signature of approval.
 The faculty member listed as “first advisor” will serve as the student’s academic advisor in university procedures such as course requests and signatures on forms.

-3. Submit the completed application and proposal to the Associate Dean who, in consultation with the registrar, will confirm the proposed major is consistent with university requirements.
+3. Submit the completed application and proposal to the Associate Registrar who, in consultation with the registrar, will confirm the proposed major is consistent with university requirements.
 If approved, a copy of the application form will be sent to each member of the committee and to the student.
 The official file containing the proposal and related forms is kept in the Registrar’s Office.

 The interdisciplinary major should be approved by the end of the sixth week of the second semester of the sophomore year.
 In no case may such a major be approved later than the sixth week of the first semester of the junior year.